AOP Vin Doux Naturel Rasteau “Ambré” (Amber)

 The Rastellains further improve the quality of this juice, which is as rare as it is rich in flavor.

-In 944, less than 10 years after the first production, these products had a protected designation of origin i their name : AOP Natural Sweet Wine.
-Rasteau, Cru of the Rhône Valley.
+In 1944, less than 10 years after the first production, these products had a protected designation of origin i their name : AOP Vin Doux Naturel Rasteau as a Cru of the Rhône Valley.